 What time of year can you kayak the Salt River?

 This stretch of the Salt River depends on periodic water releases from the Stewart Mountain Dam.
 The most consistent of these releases occur between mid-May and mid-October.
 Luckily, there’s a river gauge just below the dam where you can check the streamflow.
 This is public data, so you check the official USGS source, SRP’s website, or use something else like River app.
 The ideal flow for kayaking is between about 500-1500 cfs.
-The bare minimum flow you’d need is about 300cfs, though you may need to get out and drag your kayak through some shallows at that level.
+The bare minimum flow you’d need is about 300cfs, though you’d probably have to get out and drag your kayak through some shallows at that level.

 Here are the current river conditions: